Kennedy–Kenrick Catholic High School: Merger

-On January 28, 2008, the archdiocese announced that a new high school in Upper Providence Township, Montgomery County, would replace Kennedy–Kenrick and St. Pius X High School in Lower Pottsgrove Township.
+On January 28, 2008, the archdiocese announced that a new high school in Upper Providence Township would replace Kennedy–Kenrick and St. Pius X High School in Lower Pottsgrove Township.

 The new school, Pope John Paul II High School, is a 209000 sqft facility.
 It opened in September 2010.

 The final year

 The final academic school year for Kennedy–Kenrick started on September 9, 2009.
 Throughout the year, the faculty and staff created special activities on the 17th of every month, as the 2009–2010 year marked the school's 17th and final year in operation.

 The last senior class celebrated its Baccalaureate Liturgy on Monday, June 1, 2010, at Visitation B.V.M.
-Parish in Norristown, Pennsylvania.
+Parish, in Norristown, Pennsylvania.

 Graduation for the last senior class of Kennedy–Kenrick, the Class of 2010, took place on Tuesday, June 2, 2010, at Gwynedd-Mercy College.

 The official last day of school for current freshmen, sophomores, and juniors was Thursday, June 10, 2010, and was celebrated with a special liturgy celebrating the legacies of the four schools that led to Kennedy–Kenrick.